Codeplain-ai/plain2code_client/docs/plain_language_specification.md

   ***Acceptance Tests:***

-  - The App shouldn't show logging output in the console output (neither in stdout nor stderr).
+  - :App: shouldn't show logging output in the console output (neither in stdout nor stderr).
 ```

 Acceptance tests extend **conformance tests**.
 The acceptance tests are implemented according to the ***Test Requirements:*** specification (see next section).